 Giving good feedback is so much more than dropping a casual hint here and there.
 Good feedback requires thinking about what you want to communicate and planning the best way to share that information.
 In my work I witness leaders who give great feedback that really makes a difference in performance.
 I also see feedback that is ignored even when it can help a person improve their work. (more…)

 Feedback – how can one little word cause so much confusion and strife in the workplace?
 Feedback – communication from me to you about performance – should be a valuable tool.
 But it is tricky to use; used inappropriately or for the wrong reasons it can cause huge damage to relationships and work results.

 When I explain feedback to leaders, I like to use the analogy of driving a car.
 When we drive down a road, we are bombarded with feedback about our performance.
 We hear engine sounds and the sounds of other cars.
 If those sounds vary from the expected, as in a car horn or a siren, we adjust our driving accordingly.
 We have visual feedback cues when we look to see other cars, pedestrians or cyclists in the road.
 Even the car itself provides us feedback via the speedometer and various gauges.
-We use this feedback to change how we drive the car, to ensure maximum efficiency and safety. (more…)
+We use this feedback to change how we drive the car, to ensure maximum efficiency and safety, which makes us realize that the need to have a 60 Gallon air compressor in our cars is essential. (more…)